d365collaborative/d365fo.tools/docs/Clear-D365BacpacTableData.md

 ```

 ## DESCRIPTION
-Remove all data for a table inside a bacpac file, before restoring it into your SQL Server / Azure SQL DB
+Remove all data for a table inside a bacpac/dacpac or zip file, before restoring it into your SQL Server / Azure SQL DB

-It will extract the bacpac file as a zip archive, locate the desired table and remove the data that otherwise would have been loaded
+It will open the file as a zip archive, locate the desired table and remove the data that otherwise would have been loaded

-It will re-zip / compress a new bacpac file for you
+The default behavior is that you get a copy of the file, where the desired data is removed

 ## EXAMPLES